emilieluna/firstgatsbywebsite/src/pages/about/index.md

 #writer + digital creative

-Since graduating from Arizona State University with a Bachelor's Degree in English Literature, Emilie has worked in the fashion industry as a stylist, creative writer, copy writer, and digital marketing expert for over 5 years.
+Since graduating from Arizona State University with a BA in English Literature, Emilie has worked in the fashion industry as a stylist, creative writer, copywriter, and digital marketing expert.
+Emilie loves to create powerful storytelling marketing campaigns by combining authentic content with a strong brand strategy.

-As a web designer + developer, Emilie is excited about using logic to solve complex problems.
-Specializing in combining aesthetic ui/ux with empowering functionality, Emilie enjoys designing and creating meaningful applications.
+Emilie is also excited about using logic to solve complex problems and create meaningful applications.
 Emilie has experience with HTML, CSS, JavaScript and React.
 She uses Figma to design wireframes and prototypes.
 Emilie created this website using Gatsby, Netlify and React.